-While the tulips are finished blooming and gone our Wine Tasting room and Gift Shop are open daily from 10 am – 4 pm.
-If you are in the area, we invite you to stop by and enjoy the expansive views of farmland and learn about what we do and farm while the tulips are sleeping.
-Taste some estate grown wine and wander through our 4-acre summer event garden.
+If you are in the area, we invite you to stop by and enjoy the expansive views of our farm and learn about the other crops we grow in our off-season!
+Taste some estate grown wine and wander through our summer event garden!

 Life is about memories, moments and the simple times we have with family and friends.
 It is those memories and simple moments on the farm that drive us to continue the Tulip Festival every year.
 Our festival will return next Spring with the tulips and from our family to yours we hope to see you with the changing of the seasons.

 Prepare for your trip.
 See below for top Questions & Answers

 Friendly dogs are welcome on leashes, we just ask that you clean up after your pet.
 Many families choose to bring their dog, so consider if they play well with others when deciding to bring your dog.

 Tulips are very sensitive to weather and come up when the ground has defrosted.
 Some come up early at the end of March while others wait until later in April when the ground is warmer.
 Generally speaking, the first few weeks of April have the best overlap of color between the early, mid and late blooming tulips.

 The majority of our farm is grass, gravel, and dirt, but we have a paved area near our main building.
 Full accessibility is often determined by weather, durability of your wheelchair or device, and its ability to navigate grass, gravel, and dirt.
 The position of our tulip fields rotate annually, differing the length between the tulips and the paved area.
 We have a tram that goes from the main building and drops off at the tulip field and requires a step to get onboard.
 Weather permitting, we have a tour train for an additional $5 per person that gives a 15-20-minute drive through the fields, also requiring a step to get onboard.